jundalisay/spblist/content/en/research/yang/lecture/section-07.md

 8⇡ 2
 g2 -->

-It is this ✓-dependent shift in the canonical momentum which a↵ects the quantum theory.
+It is this ✓-dependent shift in the canonical momentum which affects the quantum theory.